 To help make a decision, Parents.com offers a Stay at Home Calculator.

 12. Fund a flexible spending account

 You can contribute up to $2,500 ($5,000 for couples) per year in pretax income to a dependent care FSA offered by your workplace, which will lower your tax liability at the end of the year.
 The funds can be used for day care, preschool and summer day camp.
-But be sure you use it so you won’t lose it.

 13. Use federal and state tax credits